Kizaki

 }

-That schema is not just documentation.
-It becomes:
+That schema becomes:

-• a real database model
+• a real database with validated columns and constraints

 • a policy-enforced runtime contract